List of summaries, consolidations and regulations

 The Partnership Act sets out the rules for partnerships carrying on business in Saskatchewan and for the dissolution of partnerships.

-There are two forms of partnership:
+There are three forms of partnership:

 In a limited partnership, there must be at least one general partner and at least one limited partner.
 The limited partner or partners may invest in the business but are not directly involved in management, have no say in the daily operations of the company, and are liable only to the extent of their investments.